tensorcircuit/tensorcircuit-ng/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or improvement for TensorCircuit
+about: Suggest an idea or improvement for TensorCircuit-NG
 title: ""
 labels: feature-request
 assignees: ""